 GOD’S PERSONAL ATTRIBUTES

-These are the attributes that all humans share with God.
+The personal attributes of God describe him as a person.
+Genesis 1:27 states that God created us in his own image, meaning that God and humans share certain attributes.
+These attributes are those that all humans share with each other and with God.
 In God they are infinite, while in humans they are finite and limited.
-Genesis 1:27 states that God created us in his own image, meaning that God and humans share certain attributes.
 The accounts of the creation of the universe and of Adam and Eve interacting with God in Genesis chapters 1 and 2 introduce us to these attributes.
-The story would make no sense unless both God and humans possessed all of them.
+The story would make no sense unless both God and humans possessed them.
 They are highly connected to each other—for most you cannot have one without the others.
 Most of the infinite attributes of God have finite counterparts in humans.

 God is a person and not an impersonal force.
 Humans are also persons.
 By persons we mean individual, self-conscious, rational, and moral beings.
 God is self-existent, so his personhood is not dependent on anything.
 Our personhood and existence are totally dependent on God, since he is our Creator.
 God’s personhood means that he is also relational.
 He created each of us to have a person-to-person relationship with him.

-God is the source of life and he gives life to us.
-Life that occurs in humans is the finite counterpart to God’s infinite life.
+God is eternally alive and is the source of all life.
+Human life is the finite counterpart to God’s infinite life.
 Our life is derived from and totally dependent on God’s life.
-So we are mortal and God is immortal.
+So, we are mortal, and God is immortal.
 The human spirit especially was created like God’s Spirit so that we can share life with God and have intimate fellowship with him, giving us a link to the eternal.
-So the finite and transient spirit of man is the human counterpart to the immortal Spirit of God.
-When we are “born from above” with the Spirit of God, we then possess eternal life.
+The finite and transient spirit of man is the human counterpart to the immortal Spirit of God.
+When we are “born from above” with the Spirit of God, we then possess God’s eternal life.

 “The Spirit of God has made me; the breath of the Almighty gives me life.”
 (Job 33:4)